The safety and security of our students and staff are of paramount importance to us.

 Staff training takes place to ensure key staff are fully aware of the latest developments in safeguarding and that they are able to deal with any situations which may arise.

 Any student who feels unsafe or who feels there is a threat to their well-being, should speak to a member of staff straightaway.
 To read more about our safeguarding guidelines please read our Safeguarding policy.

 This is not tolerated in the College.
 Cases of bullying are rare but when they do occur we deal with them immediately.

 The College has installed the most advanced monitoring system on all computers used by students so that any inappropriate use can be spotted.
 Anything which raises concerns about a student’s well-being appears within minutes in a report sent to the Safeguarding Team.
 Keeping our students safe whilst using a computer is vital.

-The College has a significant number of staff who are fully trained in First Aid and who are able to deal with most situations which might arise in a College.
-Students in need can access support from Reception or the Care Suite.
+The College has a significant number of staff who are fully trained in First Aid and who are able to deal with most situations which might arise.
+Students in need can access support from Reception or staff in The Zone.